ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

     Custom configuration file.
 Using unique configuration files is required to launch two blockchains on the same machine from the same source code.

+- **--reset-once** optional

-Optional `--reset-once` flag: resets state once.
-By default Starport will try to import existing state and resume the blockchain (state persistence).
-If that fails or if you want to initialise a blockchain from an empty state, use `--reset-once`.
+    Reset the state only once.
+Use this flag to resume a failed reset or to initialize a blockchain from an empty state.
+The default state persistence imports the existing state and resumes the blockchain.

 Optional `--force-reset` flag: reset state on every file change, state persistence is turned off and Starport will not try to import state.